konnected-io/docs/security-alarm-system/faq/konnected-with-existing-alarm.md

 1. Fewer zones.
 Most alarm panel systems have a limited number of zones available.
 With Konnected, there's theoretically no limit to the number of zones or sensors you can connect.

-#### I understand all that, but I still want to keep my old alarm panel.
+#### I understand all that, but I still want to keep my old alarm panel and use Konnected.
 How?

 1. Purchase and install a relay module compatible with your alarm system that has enough relay outputs for the zones that you want to monitor in SmartThings.